Intel-bigdata/OAP/docs/Developer-Guide.md

 #### Integrate with Community Spark

-If you are running an Community Spark, things will be much easier.
+If you are running an Community Spark, things will be simple.
 Refer to [OAP User Guide](OAP-User-Guide.md) to configure and setup Spark to working with OAP.

 #### Integrate with customized Spark